-- Advancing JAC's grantmaking and management both in personnel and available grant funding to fully participate in, support, and access community-based violence prevention and reduction and re-entry services for individuals returning from incarceration. - Building on community engagement strategies and its grantee network with a participatory process that shapes investment strategies and legislative initiatives.
+- Advancing JAC's grantmaking and management both in personnel and available grant funding for community-based violence prevention and reduction and re-entry services for individuals returning from incarceration. - Building on community engagement strategies and its grantee network with a participatory process that shapes investment strategies and legislative initiatives.
 This will focus on identifying disparities and advancing racial equity and criminal legal system reform. - Providing comprehensive public-facing information, evaluative data and related metrics, education, and awareness of criminal legal system reform efforts to community stakeholders and residents. - Leading and sustaining successful interagency, intergovernmental and civic collaboration in support of criminal pretrial system and juvenile justice system reform.